 Completed – 2013

-36 Doody Street is a commercial office and warehouse project designed as an extension to the existing industrial facility on the site for Coates Signco, a local signage design and manufacturing company.
-As the focus of the business evolves along with digital technology, a need for high quality studio office space, improved presentation and display spaces and more efficient warehousing has emerged.
+36 Doody Street is a 1,200sqm commercial office and warehouse project designed as an extension to an existing industrial facility on the site for Coates Group, an Australian signage design and manufacturing company.
+As the focus of the business evolves along with digital technology, a need for high quality studio office space, improved presentation and display spaces, and more efficient warehousing has emerged.

-Our design therefore focuses on the provision of a new corporate address to Doody street, the seamless integration of the existing warehouse facility into the new complex, and the provision of smart, efficient and sustainable office and presentation spaces reflecting the future trajectory of the company.
+BMA’s design therefore focuses on the provision of a new corporate address to Doody Street, the seamless integration of the existing warehouse facility into the new complex, and the provision of smart, efficient and sustainable commercial space reflecting the future trajectory of the company.

 Acknowledging its industrial context, the new building has an expressed structural steel frame with lightweight cladding infill, polished concrete floors and a sawtooth roof providing natural daylighting to the new workspace.